 What causes it?

-Parents of children with autism often blame themselves, but autism is no one's fault.
-Certain genes may affect the way your child's brain develops.
+Autism is no one's fault.
+Certain genes may affect the way a child's brain develops.
 Other factors, such as viruses or chemicals, may also play a role.

 What can help?